njits030/REST-fiesta/README.md

 ## Setup

 * Edit the settings.py file to suit your database needs.
-* Run pip to install the requirements.txt
+* Run pip to install the required python modules from the requirements.txt.
-* Deploy the web server using apache2 and mod_wsgi
+* Deploy the web server using apache2 and mod_wsgi (link to app.wsgi).

 ***
 ## Documentation